 Greece was a country I had wanted to go to for years, and yet when I finally made my plans to visit, the advice that I was given wasn’t quite as positive as I hoped which, to be honest, surprised me as Greece is a popular travel destination and solo travel in Greece seems to be quite common.

-I spent 3.5 weeks travelling through Greece, most of that time I spent solo.
+Since my first visit in 2019 I’ve since been back 4 times.
 From the capital city of Athens to the romantic island of Santorini, I fell head over heels in love with Greece and, based on my experience, would absolutely recommend it to other solo travellers, especially women.
 That being said, there were a few things I noticed along the way (good and bad) that I think other solo travellers should be aware of.

 So, if you are thinking about solo travel in Greece, then this article is for you.

 The Men Weren’t As Bad As I Was Warned (at Least in the Islands)